 Stub end is helpful with lap joint flange applications as a backing flange, however, they are also sometimes beneficial with the slip-on flanges.
 Stub ends are available in almost all pipe diameters.
 You can find three different types available that are A, B, and C.

-Type C is useful with either slip-on or lap joint flange.
+- Type C is useful with either a slip-on or lap joint flange.

 Dimensional tolerances and dimensions are defined in the ASME B.16.9 standard.
 Light-weight corrosion-resistant stub ends (fittings) are defined in MSS SP43.